Edmund O. Schweitzer III

+Early life and education

-Schweitzer obtained a B.S. (’68) and M.S. (’71) from Purdue University and a Ph.D. (’77) from Washington State University.
+Schweitzer obtained a B.S. ('68) and M.S. ('71) from Purdue University and a Ph.D. ('77) from Washington State University.

 He comes from a family of inventors.
 His grandfather, Edmund Oscar Schweitzer, earned 87 patents.
 He invented the first reliable high-voltage fuse in collaboration with Nicholas John Conrad in 1911, the same year the two founded Schweitzer and Conrad, Inc., today known as S&C Electric Company.
-His father, Edmund O. Schweitzer, Jr., earned 208 patents.
+His father, Edmund O. Schweitzer Jr., earned 208 patents.
 He invented several different line-powered fault indicating devices and founded E.O.
 Schweitzer Manufacturing Company in 1949.
 The company has since become part of Schweitzer Engineering Laboratories.